 Come to Yap and explore our ancient Pacific culture and traditional ways of life.
 Yap has one of the last remaining Micronesian cultures and no visit to Yap is complete without experiencing the old ways up close and personal.

-There are many different island tours available, and Kaday Village offers a cultural tour featuring a traditional dance on Tuesdays and Saturdays, weather permitting.
-Please ask your hotel or travel planner for more information regarding village and island sightseeing tours.
+There are many different island tours available, weather permitting.
+Please ask your hotel or travel planner for more information.

 Yapese Arts and Souvenirs

-Yapese arts and handicrafts can be found throughtout the islands.
+Yapese arts and handicrafts can be found throughout the islands.

 Manta Ray Bay Hotel and the ESA Bay View Hotel also offer handicrafts and a selection of souvenirs in their gift shops.